bioinformatics-centre/kaiju/README.md

 contain the first three columns) and it will have the same length as the input files (which also have to be of same length).
 In the case of conflicting taxon identifiers for a classified read in both input files, `mergeOutputs` will use the identifier found in the first input file (specified by `-i`).
-This behaviour can be changed using the `-c` option, which can take four possible values:
+This behavior can be changed using the `-c` option, which can take four possible values:
 - `1`: use taxon identifier from the first input file (default)
 - `2`: use taxon identifier from the second input file